valleyofdoom/PC-Tuning/README.md

 > [!CAUTION]
 > 📊 **Do NOT** blindly follow the recommendations in this section. **Do** benchmark the specified changes to ensure they result in positive performance scaling, as every system behaves differently and changes could unintentionally degrade performance ([instructions](#3-benchmarking)).

 I heavily discourage running debloating scripts or removing components other than actual bloatware such as Candy Crush or whatever may be packaged with Windows these days to avoid breaking your operating system.
 It can be argued that removing these applications have no performance benefit if they don't actively run in the background which can be assessed in Task Manager.
-To adopt the approach of only removing or disabling what actively runs in the background, use [Process Explorer](#1127-replace-task-manager-with-process-explorer) and sort processes by either ``Context Switch Delta`` or ``Cycles Delta`` to assess what can be removed.
+To adopt the approach of only removing or disabling what actively runs in the background, setup Process Explorer as described in [11.27.
+Process Explorer](#1127-process-explorer) and sort processes by either ``Context Switch Delta`` or ``Cycles Delta`` to assess what can be removed.
 The update speed can be changed in ``View -> Update Speed`` depending on your tolerance.

 - [AppxPackagesManager](https://github.com/valleyofdoom/AppxPackagesManager) can be used to uninstall Appx packages which ship with Windows.
 I recommend keeping ``Microsoft.WindowsStore`` (Microsoft Store) at the very least so that you can download applications in the future.
 Appx packages can also be installed without the Microsoft Store ([instructions](https://superuser.com/questions/1721755/is-there-a-way-to-install-microsoft-store-exclusive-apps-without-store))